officialXGalaxy/XGalaxy/doc/README.md

-Reden Core 1.0.0
+Tank Core 1.0.0
 =====================

-This is the official reference wallet for Reden digital currency and comprises the backbone of the Reden peer-to-peer network.
-You can [download Reden Core](https://redencoin.io) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Tank digital currency and comprises the backbone of the Tank peer-to-peer network.
+You can [download Tank Core](https://tankcoin.io) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Reden on your native platform.
+The following are some helpful notes on how to run Tank on your native platform.

 ### Unix